Kwé — Pjila’si — Welcome

 - Engage non-Indigenous students and community members, helping them understand the history and culture of First Nations students

-The Indigenous affairs co-ordinator, Patty Musgrave, works with staff, faculty, students, and volunteers across the University to develop pre-university enrichment programming, as well as services to support Indigenous students as they pursue their academic goals.
+The Indigenous affairs co-ordinator works with staff, faculty, students, and volunteers across the University to develop pre-university enrichment programming, as well as services to support Indigenous students as they pursue their academic goals.

 The co-ordinator is also responsible for developing programming aimed at helping faculty, staff, and non-Indigenous students at Mount Allison to more fully understand and appreciate the rich and vibrant histories and cultures of Canada's Indigenous peoples.

-Indigenous events and activities on campus include the annual Powwow and Sweat Lodge ceremonies.
+Indigenous ceremony, events, and activities on campus include the National Day for Truth and Reconciliation, the annual Powwow, and Sweat Lodge ceremonies.
 Other events recognized on campus annually include Treaty Day, National Indigenous Peoples Day, and more.

 Mawita’mkw, an Indigenous gathering space, is located at the Wallace McCain Student Centre.
 Other Indigenous spaces on campus include the Indigenous Gardens and the University Sweat Lodge and teepee.